snowplow/snowplowanalytics.com/_posts/2018-07-30-use-glue-and-athena-with-snowplow-data/index.md

 Please follow the excellent [AWS documentation][aws-cli] on AWS to get it set-up for your platform, including having the correct credentials with Glue and S3 permissions.

-## Creating the source table in AWS Glue Data Catalog
+<h2 id="creating-the-source-table-in-aws-glue-data-catalog">3.
+Creating the source table in AWS Glue Data Catalog</h2>

 In order to use the data in Athena and Redshift, you will need to create the table schema in the AWS Glue Data Catalog.